Prospective Career of the Graduates

 |Fashion Design (Dual Award)

 Fashion Design aims to challenge students to produce contemporary fashion through design research and critical thinking, with high craftsmanship that underpins garment making.
-It enables students to explore a range of materials, pattern cutting, aesthetics, printed fashion fabrics, woven fabrics, and knitwear.
-The program will help students to build a personal philosophy and improve their comprehensive skills through the drawings and illustrations, pattern cutting, fabric manipulation, and trend research with the support of contextual fashion studies in response to commercial feasibility.
-Aware of the career diversity in fashion, the program encourages students to pursue their own paths in the fashion industry.
+It enables students to explore a range of materials, pattern cutting, aesthetics, printed fashion fabrics, woven fabrics and knitwear.
+The program will help students to build a personal philosophy and improve comprehensive skills through the drawing and illustration, pattern cutting, fabric manipulation, and trend research with the support of contextual fashion studies in response to commercial feasibility.
+Aware of career diversity in fashion, the program encourage students to pursue their own path in the fashion industry.

 Teaching, Learning, and Assessment Strategy

-The teaching and learning processes are conducted through lectures, tutorials, problem-based learning, study trips, guest lecturing from the industry, practical demonstrations and activities, and studio teaching with students’ independent study required.
-It is the responsibility of the lecturer of a particular course to facilitate all students’ learning in the course, who can be assisted by a teaching assistant, if necessary.
-By having qualified lecturers and guest lecturers from professional industries, the students will be able to gain knowledge from both sides, i.e. theoretical and practical frameworks, through an in-depth analysis of case studies, studio works, and individual/group work projects.
+The teaching and learning processes are conducted through lectures, tutorials, problem-based learning, study trips, guest lecturing from the industry, practical demonstrations and activities, studio teaching, with students’ independent study required.
+It is the responsibility of the lecturer of a particular course to facilitate all students’ learning on the course, who can be assisted by a teaching assistant, if necessary.
+By having qualified lecturers and guest lecturers from professional industries, the students will be able to gain knowledge from both sides, i.e. theoretical and practical frameworks, through in-depth analysis of case studies, studio works, and individual/group work projects.

 There will be no examinations for most courses.
-However, all coursework is assessed through a variety of assessment tasks such as reports, presentations, assignments, individual and group projects, reflective practice, peer assessments, and thesis/final project reports.
+However, all course-work is assessed through a variety of assessment tasks such as reports, presentations, assignments, individual and group projects, reflective practice, peer assessment and thesis/final project report.
 The feedback of the assessment is given in the class/tutorial, embedded in the scoring rubric/assessment criteria sheet and/or separate feedback forms.
-The complexity of the course content in design problem-solving methods is introduced at different levels of study.
-A final project work, portfolio, and written report must be submitted in year 4 (semester 8).
+The complexity of course content in design problem-solving methods is introduced at different levels of study.
+A final project work, portfolio, and the written report must be submitted in Year 4 (semester 8).